Exploiting anticommutation in Hamiltonian simulation: Numerical simulation

 \subsection{Reducing the high order error in modified algorithm}

 In Section~\ref{Sec:reduce}, we further reduce the high order truncated error via modifying the coefficients and involving more unitary operations in the Taylor series.
-We calculate three different types of new errors with $t=\ln2/\alpha$: \begin{enumerate} \item Refined error shown in Eq.~\eqref{Eq:recalerror} using second order cancellation; \item Reduced errors in modified method without additional unitaries $(E=0)$ in Eq.~\eqref{Eq:modierror}. \item Reduced errors in modified method with $E=2^w-L-1 $ additional unitaries in Eq.~\eqref{Eq:modierror} where $w= \lceil \log_2 L\rceil$. \end{enumerate} According to Appendix~\ref{App:modif} and Ref.~\cite{Childs9456}, these three schemes we applied in the numerical simulation have the same gate cost.
-In order to show the improvement clearly, we show the curves about the ratio of the original error to new calculated error, $\varepsilon_{o}/\varepsilon_{n}$, versus different truncated order $K$ for molecules, $\rm CH_3Li, \rm CH_4, \rm BH, \rm HBO$ with terms $L$ ranging from $631$ to $19548$.
+We calculate three different types of new errors with $t=\ln2/\alpha$: \begin{enumerate} \item Refined errors shown in Eq.~\eqref{Eq:recalerror} using second order cancellation; \item Reduced errors in modified method without additional unitaries $(E=0)$ in Eq.~\eqref{Eq:modierror}. \item Reduced errors in modified method with $E=2^w-L-1 $ additional unitaries in Eq.~\eqref{Eq:modierror} where $w= \lceil \log_2 L\rceil$. \end{enumerate} According to Appendix~\ref{App:modif} and Ref.~\cite{Childs9456}, these three schemes we applied in the numerical simulation have almost the same gate cost.
+In order to show the improvement clearly, we show the curves of the ratio of the original error to new calculated error, $\varepsilon_{o}/\varepsilon_{n}$, versus different truncated order $K$ for molecules, $\rm BH, \rm CH_4, \rm HBO, \rm CH_3Li$ with terms $L$ ranging from $631$ to $19548$.
 We find that with increasing $K$, the reduced error becomes more significant.
 Note that here the improvement is not related to the system size $n$ nor the number of terms $L$, but related to the anti-commutative property of different molecules.

 In some Hamiltonian simulation tasks, a predetermined simulation accuracy $\varepsilon$ is given.
 The task is to find the most efficient circuit approximating the ideal evolution with at most $\varepsilon$ error.
-Thus, we also compare the required truncated $K$ with a given simulation accuracy $\varepsilon$ for molecules $\rm BH$, $\rm HBO$, $\rm CH_4$, $\rm CH_3Li$.
+Thus, we also compare the required truncated $K$ with a given simulation accuracy $\varepsilon$ for molecules $\rm BH, \rm CH_4, \rm HBO, \rm CH_3Li$.
 We choose the simulation time $t=n$ where $n$ is the number of qubits.
-We find that in most of cases shown in Table~\ref{Table:K}, refined error scheme or modified scheme could reduce one order of Taylor expansion.
+We find that in most of cases shown in Table~\ref{Table:K}, the refined error scheme or the modified scheme could reduce one order of Taylor expansion. \qi{Although this does not seem a significant change in theory, it can indeed reduce both the gate count and the number of ancillary qubits, making its practical implementation much easier.
+For a Hamiltonian with $L$ unitaries, one order reduction could reduce $\log L$ number of ancillary qubits.
+We show the total CNOT gates and ancillary qubits reduction for these examples in Table 4.
+For example, consider a large molecule Hamiltonian with $N=100$ spin orbitals and $h = 50$ electrons, we have about $L\approx N^2 h^2 = 2.5\times 10^7$ terms and in one segment our method can roughly reduce $25$ qubits and accordingly remove $7.5\times 10^8$ CNOT gates that act on those qubits. }